 Hello, world

-It is traditional for your first program in a new language to be Hello, World.
-And this is going to be the fanciest "Hello, world" program you will ever write!
+It is traditional for your first program in a new language to be .
+So, let's do it!

 Open your terminal and create a hello